-Higher Specialist Training Scheme
+Higher Specialty Training

 Health Education England school of psychiatry hosts well established Higher Training schemes in all psychiatric specialities.
 The schemes include placements across the region with the training co-ordinated from the main centres in Leeds, York, Wakefield, Bradford and Sheffield.
 It has developed innovative dual CCT training in General Adult combined with other specialities including Old Age and Medical Psychotherapy.
 There are many opportunities to develop teaching, leadership and management skills through participation in the educational programmes of the School and the work of the local provider organisations, including opportunities to take time in an OOPE placement as a Leadership Fellow.

 During Core Training in Psychiatry there is an opportunity to spend 6 months training in Child and Adolescent Psychiatry.
 Trainees who want a career in this specialty enter the Higher Training Programme at the ST4 level after obtaining Membership of the Royal College of Psychiatrists.